VictorRodrigues0/project_to_do_api_node/README.md

 **Detailed Explanation of Routes:** <br><br> **Users:** <br>

-In the /users/register route, you must send the following values: name (string), email (string), and password (string).
+In the `/users/register route`, you must send the following values: `name` (string), `email` (string), and `password` (string).
 Make sure to provide a valid email, as there is a level of verification.
-A valid email resembles youremail@gmail.com. <br>
+A valid email resembles `youremail@gmail.com`. <br>

-In the /users/login route, a token will be generated to authorize the user to access other routes of the system.
+In the `/users/login` route, a token will be generated to authorize the user to access other routes of the system.
 Remember to include this token in the header of almost ⚠️ALL ROUTES⚠️ of the system.
-The only routes that do not require this token are: /users/register, /users/login, and /users/list.
+The only routes that do not require this token are: `/users/register`, `/users/login`, and `/users/list`.
 If the token is not sent, access will be denied. <br>

-To send the header with the JWT token, use Authorization as the header name and the content in the format bearer logged_in_user_token.
+To send the `header` with the `JWT token`, use `Authorization` as the `header` name and the content in the format `bearer logged_in_user_token`.

 <br>